AutoResearch/autora-user-cookiecutter/docs/index.md

 ## Researcher Hub: AutoRA Workflow
  The `researcher_hub` contains a basic template for an AutoRA workflow.

-To install the necessary dependencies, move to directory to the  and install the requirements.
+To install the necessary dependencies, move to the directory to the  and install the requirements.

 Move to the `researcher_hub` directory:
 ```shell